joerivanveen/wp-reading-progress/readme.txt

 2. Example of the reading progress bar on my photography blog

 == Changelog ==

+1.1.0: now identifies single post reading area for all post-types, fallback to body when not found in DOM

 1.0.3: fixed translation, corrected license indication

 1.0.2: translated to Dutch